strukturart/feedolin/README.md

 Now it is also possible to load mastodon content, in the settings of the app you will find a login button with which you can log in with your mastodon account.

-## RSS/Atom/Mastodon reader and Podcastplayer for KaiOS
+## RSS/Atom/Mastodon reader and Mediaplayer for KaiOS

 - read you favorit rss/atom feeds
 - stream your podcasts